cormacj/rodos-disassembly/rodos-222/README.md

 linux: z80asm and z80dasm

 ### Supplemental tools

-`tools/generate_string_locations.sh`

-This uses the linux string utility to search for potentially valid strings and generates output that can be included in the z80asm blockfile.
-Note: This output does have a lot of false positives and will need to be manually cleaned up.

-The output file format is:
-`lc0c3h: start 0xc0c3 end 0xc0cb type bytedata ;db "RODOS RO"`

-Usage:
-`./generate_string_locations.sh RODOS219.ROM  >blockfile.txt`
+`dum.py` - This produces a hex/ascii dump of the rom.

+`validate-size.sh` - This file checks the size of the file passed as a parameter and makes sure it's exactly 16k.
+It throws an error if the file exceeds that size.

+`z80make` - This script builds the RODOS rom and reports the available byte space left after compilation.

 ## COMPILING

+#### Building Commands
+- `make rom` - Makes a rom file and validates its size
+- `make run` - Build and run the rom in Caprice32
+- `make runa` - Build and run the rom in arnold
+- `make clean` - remove temporary files, built ROMs and releases.
+- `make release` - generate zips file suitable for uploading

+#### Debugging Commands
 - `make validate` - check to see if the working asm file compiles to a binary match with a known version of the rom
 - `make diffs` - If you have a binary difference this uses a brief diff so you can see where the drift happened
-- `make rom` - Makes a rom file and validates its size
 - `make fullcompare` - If you have a binary difference this puts up a side-by-side diff so you can see where the drift happened
-- `make clean` - remove temporary files, built ROMs and releases.
-- `make run` - Build and run the rom in Caprice32
-- `make runa` - Build and run the rom in arnold
-- `make release` - generate a zip file suitable for uploading

 ### Enabling debug mode
 Add `debug=1` to the make command to build the ROM with debug option included.

 Example: `make debug=1 run`

+### Updating `make diffs`

+`make diffs` compares a build of the latest code against a rom called `Known-Good-RODOS222.ROM`.
+Copy a new build to that filename and `make diffs` and `make fullcompare` will use that new version as its baseline.